-The Covid-19 pandemic and subsequent shift to online-only classes for most of the United States will also likely have an impact on the future of education.
-While we have no way of knowing what that will look like, it’s safe to say digital marketing will continue to be a major player in this field.
+Covid-19 and the subsequent shift to online classes will likely have an impact on the future of education.
+It’s safe to say digital marketing will continue to be a major player in this field.

 Additionally, other topics related to higher education, such as the student debt crisis, will likely continue to influence the industry.
-High-quality online marketing is one way colleges and universities can remain relevant and enticing as students have more and more choices in how they learn.
+High-quality online marketing is one way universities can remain relevant as students have more choices in how they learn.

 3 Reasons Why Modern Educational Marketing is a Challenge (And How to Overcome Them)

 While educational marketing is a competitive industry, it also tends to come with other long-standing barriers.
 Institutions of higher learning are typically very rooted in tradition and it can be hard to drag them into modernity.
 Let’s take a look at three of those challenges and how you can overcome them.

 1. Slow Pace of Change Can Be a Roadblock to Implementing New Strategies

 Educational institutions have historically been slow to change for many reasons.
 Whether it’s a challenge of scalability or decentralized administration, institutional adaptability usually pales in comparison to how quickly other industries adapt to new technology.